 Today, most payers—and providers—prefer electronic claim forms.
 However, some payers—a dwindling few—do still accept paper ones.
 The most common form is the Universal Claim Form (CMS 1500), although some payers may request that you use their own.

 Once you provide your services, you’ll submit a bill to either your patient or a third-party payer.
 Occasionally, you may actually submit your billing information to a claims clearinghouse that will create the bill and send it out on your behalf.

 The Health Insurance Portability and Accountability Act (HIPAA) covers healthcare claims transactions, so be sure your clinic remains compliant with the Electronic Healthcare Transactions and Code Sets Standards.

 What’s the process?

 Choose a software or service.

 A lot of providers use a billing software to prepare and submit their claims.
-The really smart ones use an electronic medical record system that includes (or integrates with) a top-notch therapy billing software (hello, WebPT and Therabill).
+The really smart ones use an electronic medical record system that includes (or integrates with) a top-notch therapy billing software (hello, WebPT).
 That way, they eliminate double data-entry—as well as the errors associated with it.
 If you go this route, be sure your solution is fully HIPAA-compliant.

 You’ll also want to be sure to select a solution that offers the following key features and benefits: